 According to Jalalzai’s research, its countries that have relative gender equality, where you find more female leaders.

-And yet, “Nowhere in our history, we've been able to manage to have a woman president.
+And yet, “Nowhere in our history, have we been able to manage to have a woman president.
 That says something.”